 When you get caught up in comparing yourself to others, it’s important to block out the competition and refocus on you.
 That might mean taking a step back from participating in your Facebook groups or reading other blogs.
 The constant comparing will keep you from doing your best work; take a step back from anything that makes you feel “less than” and re-focus on doing your best work for YOU.

 Don’t get me wrong — a little healthy competition can be a great thing.
-It’s when the comparing starts to make you feel defeated and small that it becomes a problem.
+It is when the comparing starts to make you feel defeated and small that it becomes a problem.
+Here are some more tips on how to avoid falling into the comparison trap!

 These three mindsets are barriers between you and the accomplishment of your best work.
 Which of these is holding you back?
 Be sure to leave your answer in the comments below.